Residential Care or Nursing Care: What’s The Difference?

 As mentioned above, personalised care plans are important, they are put together by the care homes to make sure comprehensive support is offered and residents receive care all within a personal, wellbeing and medical perspective.

-Due to the diverse needs of older people needing nursing care, the scope of practice undertaken by experienced and skilled staff members within the care home allows them to offer a variety of care services to residents on a 24 hour basis, such as medical care, personal care for those who are bed bound and wound care.
+Due to the diverse needs of older people needing nursing care, the scope of practice is undertaken by experienced and skilled staff members within the care home.
+This allows them to offer a variety of care services to residents on a 24 hour basis, including medical care, personal care for those who are bed bound and wound care.
 It’s important to know other care homes also provide services such as dementia care, respite care and palliative care.

 Care Home and Nursing Home Costs